Asian American activism: Chinese

-In response the rising anti-Chinese sentiment and labor agitation of White workers during economic recessions, a series of exclusion laws targeted at Chinese were passed from 1870s to 1890s, such as Page Act of 1875, Chinese Exclusion Act of 1882, and the Geary Act of 1892.
+In response the rising anti-Chinese sentiment and labor agitation of White workers during economic recessions, a series of exclusion laws targeted at Chinese were passed from the 1870s to 1890s, such as Page Act of 1875, Chinese Exclusion Act of 1882, and the Geary Act of 1892.
 The Chinese Exclusion Act of 1882 specifically barred Chinese laborers from entering the country.
 For those who already settled in the United States, they were also restricted from reentering if they had left the country.
 In addition, this Act also made Chinese permanent aliens by excluding them from U.S. citizenship.

 Chinese Americans have sought various ways to challenge the exclusion laws.
 Several civil rights organizations were created by Chinese Americans to fight against the Chinese Exclusion Act and Geary Act.
 For instance, Chinese American Citizens Alliance testified before congressional committees about Chinese-American rights, and the Chinese Equal Rights League published a pamphlet condemning the exclusion policies and their denial of Chinese citizenship.
 In addition, the first Chinese-language newspaper in the United States,The Chinese American, was established in 1883 to raise awareness of the racism against Chinese and unite the Chinese American community.

 Moreover, Chinese Americans directly challenged the exclusion policies by circumventing the restrictions and bringing the cases to the courts.
 They adapted their migration strategies and exploited the loopholes in the laws.
 Knowing that foreign-born children of Chinese-American citizens were entitled to American citizenship, many Chinese fabricated paper documents to claim to be the offsprings of Chinese Americans to enter the U.S. and obtain citizenship.
 Others took advantage of the checks and balances of the American political system by using litigation in the federal courts to combat the forces that opposed their entry.
 They hired highly experienced attorneys and chose the courts that had the most favorable rules or laws for Chinese immigration.
 As a result, thousands of Chinese immigrants successfully entered the US through the writs of habeas corpus issued by the courts.